Woven Strands of Happiness

 Reflective Reading: Psalms 1-2

-Blessed is the man who does not walk in the counsel of the ungodly.
+Blessed is the man who does not walk in the counsel of the ungodly.”

 The last verse of Psalm 2 reads,

-Blessed are all they who put their trust in Him.
+Blessed are all they who put their trust in Him.”

 To capture the significance of this literary frame, we must first understand the meaning of the word blessed.
-In Hebrew, the word blessed in Psalms 1 and 2 is not the typical word ברך (baw-rak’) that we normally find throughout the Scriptures.
-The word used here in Psalms 1 and 2 is אשר (eh’-sher), meaning ‘to be happy.’
-It also carries the idea of ‘twisted,’ ‘bound,’ ‘straightened,’ or ‘to hold together.’
-The etymology of this word is best described as the pressing of two ends together into a braid.
-Are you seeing the connection to the idea of happiness?
-Of course not!
-So, what does the pressing together of two ends have to do with happiness?
+In Hebrew, the word blessed in Psalms 1 and 2 is not the typical word ברך (baw-rak’) “blessing” that we normally find throughout the Scriptures.
+The word used here in Psalm 1 and 2 is אשר (eh’-sher), meaning “happy.”
+This word also carries the idea of “twisted,” “bound,” “straightened,” or “held together.”
+The etymology of this word is best described as the pressing of two ends together into a braid; a braid that was used for a strong rope or a rope used as a measuring line.
+This word “happy” also carries the idea of an umbilical cord—a twisted cord that provides nourishment and strength.
+So, what does all of this have to do with happiness?

 Sincerely,